 UNC Charlotte Bootcamp Job Placement

 As we mentioned earlier, simply completing a coding bootcamp isn’t usually enough to guarantee a job in the industry.
 However, if you apply the same effort you used to graduate to your job search, you’ll likely see success in the industry.
 UNC Charlotte’s coding bootcamp offers job and career counseling to graduates, which many students say was extremely helpful.
-One student cautions people to keep their expectations realistic, and said, “If you are not passionate about learning and not willing to put in the time outside of class then you will struggle to find a job after graduation.
-No one is guaranteed a job after graduation, and if you don’t put in the effort to separate yourself from the pack you may struggle.
-If you work hard and continue your learning after the bootcamp is over you should have no problem.”
-This Course Report review offers valuable insight into what to expect after graduation.
+The program doesn’t offer a job guarantee, though it offers the training necessary to begin your journey into a tech career.
+Online reviews can provide insight into what students can expect after graduation.
 It takes work to get a great job, especially in tech—but coding bootcamps like UNC Charlotte offer you the skills you need to get there.

 Once you’re ready to enroll, join Career Karma!
 We’ll get you prepared and ready to tackle coding bootcamp with confidence.
 Sign up for free today!